fdschmidt93/telescope-egrepify.nvim/README.md

 # Configuration

-The below configuration reflects defaults and examples on how to customize `telescope-egripfy.nvim` to your liking.
+The below configuration reflects defaults and examples on how to customize `telescope-egrepify.nvim` to your liking.

 ```lua
 local egrep_actions = require "telescope._extensions.egrepify.actions"